SAP-archive/teched2020-ANA366/exercises/ex1/README.md

-## Exercise 1.2 Sub Exercise 2 Description
+## Exercise 1.2 Import Sales Pipeline

 After completing these steps you will have...